bren-cere/grant-program/ideas/developer_console_topup/README.md

-# Grant Proposal: Automated DDC Account Top-Up System 🚀 [WIP]
+# Grant Proposal: Developer Console Top-Up System 🚀 [WIP]

-Welcome to the **Automated DDC Account Top-Up System** project!
+Welcome to the **Developer Console Top-Up System** project!
 This README provides an overview of the challenges, proposed solutions, and implementation details for streamlining the top-up process for Decentralized Data Cloud (DDC) accounts.
 Let's dive in! 🌟

 ---